franchsli/whatsapp_clone_django/README.md

 (The localSotrage will sotre messages but the API calls will be still necessary for getting the latest messages)
 - Users shouldn't be able to create TWO OR MORE chats with the same user
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
-- When a form is succesfully submited, the inputs should be clear.
 - Optimize the js code (delete all the cloned code.)
 - Improve the scroll_to_bottom logic so it always scrolls to the bottom.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition